-The Board of Directors Recommends a Vote FOR the director nominees listed in Proposal 1 and FOR Proposal 2.
+The Board of Directors Recommends a Vote FOR the director nominees listed in Proposal 1, FOR Proposals 2, 3, 4 and 6 and 1 YEAR for Proposal 5.

-PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS 1.
-To elect two class II directors to our board of directors, to serve until the 2027 annual meeting of stockholders and until their successor has been duly elected and qualified, or until their earlier death, resignation or removal.
-1.01 Catherine Bollard, MBChB, M.D.
-I 1.02 Richard Henriques, MBA FOR WITHHOLD FOR Tion Monard From Quod, MDT FOR 2.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024.
-FOR AGAINST ABSTAIN FOR NOTE: To transact any other business properly brought before the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+PROPOSAL YOUR VOTE DIRECTORS RECOMMENDS 1.
+To elect two class III directors to our board of directors, to serve until the 2028 annual meeting of stockholders and until their successor has been duly elected and qualified, or until their earlier death, resignation or removal.
+1.01 Steven Nichtberger, M.D.
+1.02 Mark Simon, MBA FOR 2.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2025.
+FOR 3.
+To approve an amendment to our Third Amended and Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock from 150,000,000 to 300,000,000.
+FOR 4.
+To approve, on a non-binding, advisory basis, the compensation of our named executive officers.
+FOR 5.
+Non-binding, advisory vote on the frequency of future non-binding, advisory votes on the compensation of our named executive officers.
+2YR 3YR 1 YEAR 6.
+To approve a proposal to adjourn the Annual Meeting to a later date or dates, if necessary or appropriate, to permit further solicitation and vote of proxies in the event that there are insufficient votes for, or otherwise in connection with, the approval of Proposal 3.
+FOR